Best Jams and Savory Spreads For Cheese Pairings

 Mascarpone - A brilliant match for dessert, try a dessert style cheese pairings with mascarpone, sour cherry spread and cocoa cakes or grahams.

-4. Sticky Date Candied Orange Chutney For Cheese Pairings - dates are a classic traditional cheese pairing accompaniment.
+Dates are a classic traditional cheese pairing accompaniment.
 Travel the world and you'll find most cheese pairings and wine tastings will come with dried dates to compliment the flavor.
 We have taken this classic traditional cheese pairing to the next level by slow cooking dates with the addition of pears, hand candied oranges, cider vinegar and a medley of spices.
-This chutney leaves a mild tingling to the palate on it's finish, just to give the mouth a nice well rounded warm finish.
-It's a brilliant cheese pairing chutney complimenting almost all the cheese varieties that we pair with it.

 Aged Gouda - who doesn't love the nutty caramel deliciousness of an aged gouda?
 It's just perfection in my eyes and our sticky date candied orange chutney is a delicious match.
 The orange marmalade accent in this chutney is a great enhancement for the cheese.

-Cheddar - this savory date chutney is bursting with character and just delicious with an aged cheddar or smoked cheddar, our favorite pick is harmans cheese smoked cheddar.
+Cheddar - this savory date chutney is bursting with character and just delicious with an aged cheddar or smoked cheddar, our favorite pick is Harman's cheese smoked cheddar.
 Don't forget to add charcuterie to your cheese pairing on this one.

 Alpine Style Cheese - our sticky date and orange chutney pairs well with this nutty buttery style cheese.
 Our favorite cheese pairings include Cabot Alpine Cheddar and Jasper Cellars Alpha Tolman.

-Hard Cheese - Our sticky date candied orange chutney is a delightful treat when paired with a sharp nutty aged manchego or parmesan.
+Hard Cheese - Our sticky date candied orange chutney is a delightful treat when paired with a sharp nutty aged Manchego or parmesan.

 Wozz!
-Sticky Date Candied Orange Chutney with Alpine Style Cheese Pairing:
+Sticky Date Candied Orange Chutney with Alpine Style Cheese Pairing

-5. Cranberry Orange Cognac Chutney For Cheese Pairings - New England cranberries infused with fresh orange, cinnamon, clove, cognac orange liquor, apples and raisins for a rich fruit forward chutney.
+New England cranberries infused with fresh orange, cinnamon, clove, cognac orange liquor, apples and raisins for a rich fruit forward chutney.
 Well suited for a variety of cheese, our favorite cheese and cranberry chutney pairings include:

 Soft Bloomy Rind Cheese - Top a wheel of baked brie or camembert with cranberry chutney and walnuts for a beautiful and delicious Thanksgiving appetizer.
 Don't forget to add our Cranberry Orange Chutney to your leftover turkey and brie sandwich!